GF Cinnamon Rolls

 - Roll out the dough into a 10" x 13" rectangle.
 Dough will be very sticky.
 To aid in rolling, place plastic wrap underneath dough and on top of dough and then proceed to roll out.

-- Roll the dough into a log by starting on one edge of the rectangle and rolling dough.
+- Roll the dough into a log by starting on a long edge of the rectangle and rolling dough.
 Use the plastic wrap to pull the dough into a log shape.

 - Use potato starch to dust a knife and outside of roll.
 Slice log into cinnamon rolls at the desired thickness, approximately 1 1/2 inches thick.
 Place in a greased pie pan.

 - Let rise in a warm and moist place for 15 minutes.
 Alternatively, proof the rolls in the microwave.
 Place a glass of water and the pie pan in the microwave.
 On 10% power, microwave for 3 minutes.
-Do not remove the rolls and let sit for 3 minutes.
+Do not remove the rolls or open the door and let sit for 3 minutes.
 Microwave again at 10% power for 3 minutes.
 Let sit in microwave for 6 minutes.

 - Beat butter and cream cheese in an electric mixer.
 Add erythritol and mix until smooth.
-Add vanilla extract and a dash a salt. mix until thoroughly combined.
+Add vanilla extract and a dash of salt.
+Mix until thoroughly combined.
 Spread over cinnamon rolls while warm.